GetRegged/GetReggeds-Performance-Batch/README.md

 </p>

 ## ⚙️ Features
-- **Windows Activator**

-  Say goodbye to spending money and typing in license keys!
-One click, and you’re done!

 - **Windows Energizer**

   Experience higher frame rates and enhanced responsiveness with Bitsum Highest Performance Power Plan!